i2/firefox-sidebery-minimal-style/README.md

 # firefox-sidebery-minimal-style
-Universal minimal style for Firefox and Sidebery
+Universal minimal style for Firefox and Sidebery.
+Reduced thickness - 28px.

 # Install Firefox Style
 1. In about:config enable pref toolkit.legacyUserProfileCustomizations.stylesheets
 2. Open about:support